Enabling Digital Government through Geospatial and Location Intelligence

 European Location Interoperability Solutions for e-Government (ELISE)

-You are working in public administration or in a private company, and you deal with information, data, services and processes about location.
+This action targets those working in public administrations or private companies that deal with information, data, services and processes using the power of location.

 What is this action about?

 Location-related information underpins an increasingly high proportion of EU and national governmental policies, digital services and applications used by public administrations, companies and citizens.

 The European Location Interoperability Solutions for e-Government (ELISE) Action is a package of legal/policy, organizational, semantic and technical interoperability solutions to facilitate more efficient and effective digital cross-border or cross-sector interaction and data re-use.
 These digital interactions involving location information connect European public administrations with each other and with citizens and businesses they serve.
 This Action supports the goals of the Digital Single Market Strategy, including specific actions of the e-Government Action Plan and the European Interoperability Framework.

 The ELISE action builds on the principles of the INSPIRE Directive which establishes an infrastructure for environmental spatial information in Europe, while continuing the work from two ISA Actions: the European Union Location Framework (EULF), which developed and promoted a best practice policy and guidance framework, underpinned by INSPIRE, with pilots in different countries and thematic domains, and A Reusable INSPIRE Reference Platform (ARe3NA), which facilitated INSPIRE implementation in Member States through the development of a structured implementation approach and body of reusable interoperability solutions.
 ELISE continues this work by fostering the adoption of best practice interoperable solutions across the European Union in the context of ‘location interoperability’.